Find the best areas and suburbs to stay in Berlin to suit your lifestyle and personality in this Berlin Neighborhoods

 Try cycling around Berlin using bike-sharing and see if you like it.
 Read our Berlin Bike Sharing guide to find out how it works.

-Related Post: Curious to know the history behind the Berlin Wall and understand why it’s so famous?
+Related Guide: Curious to know the history behind the Berlin Wall and understand why it’s so famous?
 Read the simplified version of the Berlin Wall history.
 Or better yet, cycle and follow the crumbs of the Berlin Wall on our Berlin Wall Tour.

 Are There Berlin Districts To Avoid?

 Another common question that expats ask are: is Berlin safe, are there certain Berlin districts to avoid or where you should not live if you’re a woman living alone?

 Fortunately not.
 Berlin is quite a safe city and there aren’t any ‘bad’ neighborhoods.
 But there are some areas within districts that feel more unsafe and ‘unsavory’ than others.